ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/03-overview.md

 After the first iteration we have moved the largest book to the far end of the bookshelf.
 The next iteration will move the second largest book to its right location (next to the largest book), and so on.
 Repeat this left-to-right pass until the list is sorted.
-It's perhaps not obvious, but in fact we only have to do this at most $N$ times.
+It's perhaps not obvious, but in fact we only have to do this at most $n$ times.

 ### Selection sort overview